OneDuckyBoy/awesome-CrewAI-projects/README.md

   Optimize financial plans and discover new opportunities.

 ## [🚀13 more cool AI agent projects in the works Coming Soon!](#what-are-my-next-projects)
-### Please give a star ⭐ to the project to support our work.
+### Please give a star ⭐ to the repository to support our work.
-Don't forget to watch 👀 our project if you like it and to be informed as soon as something new has been added
+Don't forget to watch 👀 our repository if you like it and to be informed as soon as something new has been added

 ## Additional Innovative CrewAI Projects